-Mr. Brown and Mr. O'Neal practiced together for 14 years, preparing and trying many cases, both civil and criminal, before juries.
-In particular, Messrs.
-O'Neal and Brown tried a series of civil fraud and personal rights infringement cases which resulted in record setting verdicts in the Middle Georgia area.
-Mr. Brown is a Fellow in the American College of Trial Lawyers and in the International College of Trial lawyers and in the International Academy of Trial Lawyers.
+Manley is a long time fellow of both the American College of Trial Lawyers and the International Academy of Trial Lawyers.
 In 1972, he designed the first trial advocacy course ever taught at the Mercer University Law School and taught it for more than 40 years.
 He also served as Chairman of the State Disciplinary Board and the Board of Bar Examiners.

 Philip M. Brown joined the firm as an associate in 1995.
 He became a partner in 2001.